LostInBrittany/polymer-beers/step-07/README.md

 ## Defining the routes

-In order to use *carbon-route* the first step would be to add it to our dependencies using bower, i.e. adding it to the `bower.json` file.
+In order to use *app-route* the first step would be to add it to our dependencies using bower, i.e. adding it to the `bower.json` file.

 ```json
 {